SupNL/jap-syllable-generator/README.md

 Add syllables to represent the yōon (kana that is combined with ゃ, ゅ and ょ), for example, kya (きゃ).
 If dakuten and handakuten are enabled, also include for those.

+## Display syllable literally

+Arguments: -l or --literal

+Instead of representing syllables by their phonetics, it is treated literally the way it should be written.
+For example, ぢ is commonly referenced as 'ji', but it falls under the 'd' category, so it gets to be represented as 'di' instead.
+The same for ふ, which is pronounced as 'fu', but falls under the 'h' category.
+The list of affected syllables:

+* shi -> si
+* chi -> ti
+* tsu -> tu
+*  fu -> hu
+* sha -> sya
+* shu -> syu
+* sho -> syo
+* cha -> tya
+* chu -> tyu
+* cho -> tyo
+*  ja -> zya
+*  ju -> zyu
+*  jo -> zyo
+*  ji -> zi | di
+*  zu -> zu | du

 ## Word size

 Arguments: -n SIZE or --size SIZE, where SIZE is the number